mobarski/vimes2/README.md

 ## Key Takeaways

+**Development:**

 - VM instruction sets are easy to implement, as each instruction is relatively simple.

-- The biggest investments when building a new VM are:
+- The biggest investments (so far) when creating a new VM are:

   - Transforming assembly into machine code.
   - Loading machine code into the VM.
   - Creating a buffered reader for stdin.
+  - Creating CLI.
   - Creating tests and benchmarks.

+**Performance:**

 - Wirth's machine is 2-3 times slower than register machines without stack frames.

-- Translation of machine code into C results in extremely fast execution but requires special handling of the return stack.

 - VMs written in C are typically twice as fast as those written in Nim.